Arya-H03/IronHammer/README.md

 IronHammer started as a question: *what does a game engine actually look like under the hood?*

+I have experience working with commercial engines like *Unity* and *Unreal*.
+While I can navigate them comfortably and make games with their built in systems, I always wanted to understand what's actually happening beneath the surface.
+It's easy to attach a collider component and have collision magically work, but what is that magic, exactly?
+This project is my attempt to find out by building those systems myself from scratch as much as possible.

-The answer turned out to be every system from scratch — no engine framework, no scaffolding, no middleware beyond SFML for windowing.
-Every architectural decision had to be made deliberately, from how entities are stored in memory to how the editor converts between three different coordinate systems.
+The result is an engine built without any framework or scaffolding, no engine middleware, only libraries for windowing, graphics, and UI.
+At the start of this project I had no prior experience in those areas either, so every architectural decision had to be made deliberately: from how entities are stored in memory, to how collision normals are resolved at corners, to how the editor converts between three different coordinate systems.

-The engine is built around **Data-Oriented Design (DOD)**: organise data the way the CPU wants to read it, keep things contiguous, minimise indirection, and never pay for abstraction that doesn't earn its cost.
+The core is built around Data Oriented Design (DOD): organise data the way the CPU wants to read it, favour cache coherent layouts, keep things contiguous, and never pay for abstraction that doesn't earn its cost.
+This was also a deliberate opportunity to move away from purely object-oriented thinking.
+OOP is still present in the project where it makes sense.
+The editor panels, the scene manager, the input system, etc. But the core engine systems follow DOD principles, with OOP abstractions introduced only where they genuinely simplify things without undermining performance.
+The engine is still actively in development.
+This documentation is a living record of the systems built so far and the decisions behind them.

 ---